IacopomC/iacopomc.github.io/_projects/2020-07-16-advanced-lane-finding-project.md

 <br/>

-The code for my perspective transform includes a function called `perspective_trasform()` where I chose the hardcode the source and destination points in the following manner:
+The code for my perspective transform includes a function called `perspective_trasform()` where I chose to hardcode the source and destination points in the following manner:

 ```python
 def perspective_trasform(image):